- About Us

 Any type of preprogram experience is helpful.
 You want to be confident that you want to pursue a career in conservation.
 Experience can be remote and/or unconventional – include related experience on application

-Encourage you to look at the “ANAGPIC preparing for graduate study while sheltering in place” document:
+We encourage you to look at the “ANAGPIC preparing for graduate study while sheltering in place (PDF)

 There is not a minimum required number of hours.